 Adequate intake of animal source foods is guaranteed in children under five.

 Dietary diversity is a key determinant of nutritional outcomes, but the consumption of nutrient-dense foods is very sensitive to income and price, especially for low-income consumers.
 Protecting the nutritional quality of diets – not just the adequacy of dietary energy consumption – should be a priority for policy-makers.
 To improve diets, it is necessary to meet basic nutrition needs by providing affordable choices.
-The urgent needs of vulnerable populations should be met while building longer-term resilience through improved targeting, problem identification, programme design, monitoring and evaluation.
+The urgent needs of vulnerable populations should be met while building longer-term resilience through assessment of specific needs, improved targeting, problem identification, programme design, monitoring and evaluation.

 Making systems more nutrition-enhancing so that food is available, accessible, diverse and nutritious is key, but so is the need to empower consumers to make healthy dietary choices.
 Governments, international organizations, the private sector and civil society can all help consumers make healthier decisions by providing clear and accurate information besides ensuring access to more nutritious foods.
 Popular nutrition education should be combined with other efforts to improve nutrition, as time or income constraints may otherwise prevent nutrition-enhancing behaviour.

 Gender-sensitive interventions can improve nutritional outcomes by recognizing women’s critical role in nutrition through food production, food provision and work.
-Women are also active in various parts of the food system, including food marketing and processing.
+Women are also active in various parts of the food system, including agricultural production, food marketing and processing.
 Raising women’s incomes has important implications for nutritional outcomes, because women manage limited household resources and influence household food consumption.
 Women who earn more generally have stronger bargaining power within the household, enabling them to exert more influence over consumption, investment and production, often resulting in better nutrition, health and education outcomes, especially for children.

 At each step in the chain, from production to consumption (‘from farm to fork’), there are opportunities for improving nutrition quality and safety.
 By identifying critical points in the chain between food production and consumption, nutrition can be enhanced.
 Better plant nutrition – through bio-fortification, micronutrient fertilizers, and soil improvements – can increase the nutrient values of crops and thus human nutrition.
 Better storage, preservation and processing (including food fortification) for crops, livestock, fish or gathered foods, at the farm level or commercially, can also do so.
 Improvements in production, processing or marketing, such as greater post-harvest food processing at community level and reduction of post-harvest losses, can reduce relative prices or the time it takes to obtain or prepare more nutritious foods. .